highlightjs/highlight.js/docs/api.rst

 ------------------------------------------------------------------

 Core highlighting function.
-Accepts a language name, or alias, and a string with the code to highlight.
+Accepts a language name, or an alias, and a string with the code to highlight.
 The ``ignore_illegals`` parameter, when present and evaluates to a true value, forces highlighting to finish even in case of detecting illegal syntax for the language instead of throwing an exception.